wolberine/docs/markdown/reference/dash/api.md

 #### Pins

-The Dash's Arduino library provides aliases for addressing pins by physical location, GPIO channel, and analog channel.
+The Dash's API provides aliases for addressing pins by physical location, GPIO channel, and analog channel.
 Refer to the [Dash datasheet](/docs/reference/dash/datasheet/) for pinouts for specific Dash variants.